 Some background on financial aid:

 Need-based financial aid exists in an effort to provide access to higher education for qualified students regardless of their financial circumstances.
-Awarded based on demonstrated financial need, need-based financial aid is used to make up the difference between what a family can pay and the total cost of education (tuition, fees, room and board, books, supplies, transportation and some personal expenses).
+Awarded based on demonstrated financial need, need-based financial aid is used to make up the difference between what a family can pay and the total cost of education (tuition, fees, room and board, books, supplies, transportation, and some personal expenses).
 In determining what a family can afford, the need-analysis systems work under the principle that students and their parents bear the primary responsibility for financing education costs to the full extent that they are able; families are expected to make sacrifices in order to pay for

 There are two primary formulas used to determine a student’s eligibility for need-based financial aid.
 The Federal Methodology is used to determine eligibility for all federal grants and loans as well as most state aid.
-All students applying for financial aid must complete the Free Application for Federal Student Aid (FAFSA).
+All students applying for need-based financial aid must complete the Free Application for Federal Student Aid (FAFSA).
 The Institutional Methodology, used by many colleges and universities to award their own funds, considers some financial information not taken into account by the Federal Methodology.
 The College Scholarship Service (CSS) Financial Aid PROFILE is used by many schools to collect the data needed to employ the Institutional Methodology.

-Used for U.S. government grants and loans, federal work-study, many state grants, and, for some schools, institutional financial aid, this form must be completed by every financial aid applicant.
-It is available online or in a paper format.
+Used for U.S. government grants and loans, federal work-study, many state grants, and, for some schools, institutional financial aid, this form must be completed by every financial aid applicant and can be filed online at http://www.fafsa.ed.gov

 Used by some schools to award institutional aid (grants and loans from individual colleges/universities), this form should be completed only if the college/university to which you are applying requires it.
-It is available only online.
+It is available online at https://profileonline.collegeboard.com

 Some colleges/universities use their own form(s) in addition to or instead of the PROFILE.
-Institutional forms will vary considerably, with some covering only basic biographical information and others asking for detailed financial information.
+Institutional forms will vary considerably with some covering only basic biographical information and others asking for detailed financial information.

-Most colleges/universities require other documentation or information from financial aid applicants, including federal tax forms (for the student and the parent(s)), W-2 forms, Divorced/Separated Parents’ Statement (see below for more information) and the Business/Farm Supplement (see below).
+Most colleges/universities require other documentation or information from financial aid applicants, including federal tax forms (for the student and the parent(s)), W-2 forms, Divorced/Separated Parents’ Statement (see below for more information), and the Business/Farm Supplement (see below).
 Please check each individual school’s requirements.